anderssandstrom/ecmc_avs_fat_sat/README_Bifrost.md

 The GUI is devided into two panels:

-* The left panel is for control and EPICS motor record specific information.
+* The left panel is for control and EPICS motor record specific status and control.

 * The right panel shows additional status of the ecmc motion axis